Rmkrs13/sneaker-store-api/README.md

 ## **Overview**

-This is the Node.js API for the Sneaker Configurator project.
+This is the Node.js API for my 3D Sneaker Configurator school project.
 It handles orders, authentication, and admin actions, allowing customers to place customized sneaker orders and admins to manage them.

 The API is built with Express.js, MongoDB, and Socket.io for real-time updates.